-In this lesson, I was searching for a balance between melody, chords, and walking bass notes.
+In this arrangement, I was searching for a balance between melody, guitar chords, and walking bass notes.

-It’s a nice study to find out where a melody line sits in the chords without the chords obscuring the melody too much.
+It’s a nice study to learn how a melody line sits in the chords without the chords obscuring the melody too much.

 Adding walking bass lines here and there opens up a simple way to accompany yourself while playing a melody.

 What I’ve noticed while I was working on this arrangement is the importance of the second finger in these chord forms.
 It works as a guide finger to move the chords up and down the neck.